How

 In

-addition, after you've completed your beginners group class, take a private lesson!
+addition, after you've completed your beginners group class, take

-that aren't necessarily abundantly clear (or even forthcoming) in group classes.
+clear (or even forthcoming) in group classes.
 You want an example?

-Well, a perfect example is "hips movements" (i.e.
+Well, a perfect example is "hips movements" (i.e. how

-can REALLY help!
+lessons can REALLY help!

 Where